markqvist/Reticulum/docs/source/whatis.rst

   * Low cost of keeping links open at only 0.44 bits per second

-* Reliable and efficient transfer of arbitrary amounts of data
+* Reliable and efficient transfer of arbitrary amounts of data--from a few bytes to a few gigabytes.

-  * Reticulum can handle a few bytes of data or files of many gigabytes

   * Sequencing, transfer coordination and checksumming is automatic

-  * The API is very easy to use, and provides transfer progress
+  * Transfer progress visibility

 * Authentication and virtual network segmentation on all supported interface types

-* Flexible scalability allowing extremely low-bandwidth networks to co-exist and interoperate with large, high-bandwidth networks
+* Extreme flexibility and scalability.
+Small, low-bandwidth networks can interoperate with massive, high-bandwidth networks.

 Where can Reticulum be Used?
 ============================
-Over practically any medium that can support at least a half-duplex channel with 500 bits per second throughput, and an MTU of 500 bytes.
-Data radios, modems, LoRa radios, serial lines, AX.25 TNCs, amateur radio digital modes, ad-hoc WiFi, free-space optical links and similar systems are all examples of the types of interfaces Reticulum was designed for.
+Reticulum can be used over nearly any medium that supports at least a half-duplex channel with 500 bits per second throughput, and an MTU of 500 bytes.
+Reticulum uses everything: data radios, modems, LoRa radios, serial lines, AX.25 TNCs, amateur radio digital modes, ad-hoc WiFi, free-space optical links and more.

 An open-source LoRa-based interface called `RNode <https://unsigned.io/rnode>`_ has been designed as an example transceiver that is very suitable for Reticulum.
-It is possible to build it yourself, to transform a common LoRa development board into one, or it can be purchased as a complete transceiver.
+RNodes can be built with custom parts, from a common LoRa development board, or purchased as a complete transceiver.

-Reticulum can also be encapsulated over existing IP networks, so there's nothing stopping you from using it over wired Ethernet or your local WiFi network, where it'll work just as well.
+Reticulum can also be encapsulated over existing IP networks, so there's nothing stopping you from using it over wired Ethernet or your local WiFi network.
 In fact, one of the strengths of Reticulum is how easily it allows you to connect different mediums into a self-configuring, resilient and encrypted mesh.

-As an example, it's possible to set up a Raspberry Pi connected to both a LoRa radio, a packet radio TNC and a WiFi network.
+For example, it's possible to set up a Raspberry Pi connected to both a LoRa radio, a packet radio TNC and a WiFi network.
 Once the interfaces are added, Reticulum will take care of the rest, and any device on the WiFi network can communicate with nodes on the LoRa and packet radio sides of the